chrs1885/WCAG-Colors/README.md

 ## Installation

-There are currently four different ways to integrate WCAG-Colors into your apps.
+There are currently three different ways to integrate WCAG-Colors into your apps.

 ### CocoaPods